vjousse/vim-for-humans-book/rst/en/usable-vim.rst

 .. image:: ../../book-tex/graphics/en/vim-first-comment.png

 I can already hear you: all that fuss for that?
 Well, yes.
-And you even don't know how to save a file.
+And you don't even know how to save a file.
 But all these things are logical that I'm gonna explain to you.
 One of the advantages of |vim| is that, usually, it is logical.
-Once you will have understood the logic behind it, all will be crystal clear for you (at least I hope so).
+Once you understand the logic behind it, all will be crystal clear for you (at least I hope so).

 By default, when you start |vim|, you are presented with its default mode.
 This mode is called the *Normal mode*.
 The purpose of this mode is not to write text (for that, you will have the *Insert mode*), but only to move the cursor and to manipulate text.
 The power of |vim| is coming from the combination of these two modes (other modes exist, but it's not the topic for now).
 You will need some time and some practice to realize the power it's giving to you, so you will just need to trust me in the meantime.